 - The novelisation of "The Time Meddler" has a notorious line where the Doctor refers to the Monk as a Gallifreyan, leading fans who relied on the novelisations to believe that the Doctor's home planet had been named eight years earlier than it was on TV.

-- The novelisation of The Mind Robber makes reference to the Master, to clear up the oddity of that story also having an unrelated villain called the Master (or the Master of the Land).
+- The novelisation of "The Mind Robber" makes reference to the Master, to clear up the oddity of that story also having an unrelated villain called the Master (or the Master of the Land).
 (This contradicts TV continuity, though, in that, when the Master first appeared onscreen, he had only recently adopted that name.)

-- In the novelisation "Terror of the Autons", the bomb that the hypnotised Professor Philips uses to try to kill the Doctor and Jo was retconned into a Sontaran hand grenade.
+- In the novelisation of "Terror of the Autons", the bomb that the hypnotised Professor Philips uses to try to kill the Doctor and Jo was retconned into a Sontaran hand grenade.

 - In the novelisation of "The Time Monster", the device with which the Master pulls soldiers and weapons out of the past to attack UNIT is compared to the Time Scoop from "The Five Doctors".

-- The novelisation of "Shada" nods to the TV Movie (temporal orbit), "The Shakespeare Code" (Carrionites), "The Stolen Earth" (time locks), "The End of Time" (Visionaries), and "The Doctor's Wife" (the Corsair), etc.
+- The novelisation of "Shada" nods to The TV Movie (temporal orbit), "The Shakespeare Code" (Carrionites), "The Stolen Earth" (time locks), "The End of Time" (Visionaries), and "The Doctor's Wife" (the Corsair), etc.

-- Early-Installment Weirdness: Quite a lot of this.
+- Early Installment Weirdness: Quite a lot of this.
 The three novels originally published in the 1960s weren't subject to the familiar Target rules; in particular, they're all well over 150 pages.
 While Doctor Who and the Zarbi is pitched at about the same reading level as Target aimed for, David Whitaker's two are aimed at adult readers, with developed characters, polished prose, and, it has to be said, a certain amount of child-unfriendly violence.
 The first one takes the form of a first person account by Ian Chesterton.
 Additionally, they sometimes refer to the Doctor (in description, not dialogue) as "Doctor Who".
 (The very first Doctor Who novelisation does not, though.)

-- Everybody Lives: Unlike in the original story, Gareth Roberts' Shada rewrites the ending of the story to achieve this.
+- Everybody Lives: Unlike in the original story, Gareth Roberts' "Shada" rewrites the ending of the story to achieve this.

 - Fourth Wall: Played with in the novelisation of "The Mind Robber", the adventure in which the Doctor and his companions visit the Land of Fiction.
 The novelisation is set entirely within the Land: it begins with the scene where the Doctor wakes up there (filling in earlier events through flashback), and ends when the Doctor and his companions leave.